mgreiff/kinect_vision/README.md

 # kinect_vision
-ROS package for locating small objetcts in space.
+ROS package for locating small objects in space.
 The package combines the openni kinect driver with the ros_numpy package and uses a simple tripple integrator model with a Kalman filter and some additional tricks to estimate the position and velocities for the object.
 The software was used to